aresta/ESP32_GPS/README.md

 ![GPS ESP32](/img/esp32_gps_d.jpg)

-And then I created also a PCB prototype with battery, usb charger, ldo, programmer header, a joystick and two buttons for user interface and other two for reset and program mode:
+And then I created also a PCB prototype with battery, usb charger, programmer header, a joystick and two buttons for user interface and other two for reset and program mode:

 ![GPS ESP32](/img/gps_pcb3.jpg)